fvpmtinoco/.NetSimpleAuctioneer/README.md

 - **Self-Contained Endpoints**: Each endpoint (e.g., `AddTruck`, `AddSUV`, `StartAuction`) is fully self-contained, minimizing dependencies and simplifying development.
 - **VSA** was chosen over Clean Architecture due to its lower overhead, making it better suited for this project's scope, which includes only eight endpoints and relatively straightforward business logic.
-- **When to Consider Clean Architecture**: For projects with more complex requirements, where the application layer changes more frequently than the domain layer, Clean Architecture might be a more appropriate choice.
+- **When to Consider Clean Architecture**: Given assumption #2, I considered VSA a suitable choice for this scenario.
+However, if the complexity were to increase beyond this scope, Clean Architecture would help enforce better separation of concerns to avoid tight coupling between layers, ensuring that the core business logic remains stable even as the application layer evolves more frequently.
 - **Shared Resources**: Common services, repositories, and shared logic are housed in a dedicated `Shared` folder, intended for reusability and consistency across features.

 ### Resilience in Database Connection (Polly)